nutanixdev/calm-dsl-lab-devmktg/contents/intro.rst

 - Ensured our Ubuntu machine is running the latest updates
 - Installed OpenSSH-Server and verified we can login
 - Installed Docker in preparation for running the Calm DSL Docker container
+- Configured our user account so it can run Docker without `sudo` privilege escalation